Kingmaker Casino Review

 Welcome Bonus

-100% match up to A$750 plus 25 free spins on Temple Tumble 2 Dream Drop.
-Minimum A$30 deposit.
-Sports bettors can separately claim 100% up to A$300.
+New players can claim a 100% match up to A$750 plus 25 free spins on Temple Tumble 2 Dream Drop, on a minimum A$30 deposit.
+Sports bettors can separately take a 100% match up to A$300 on a first sports deposit.
+The two offers are distinct, so a player who uses both the casino and sportsbook can stack the welcome value across the combined account.

 Bonus Terms